smlbeltran/payment-gateway-api/README.md

 ## Running the tests

-Do to time constrains and work there are no automated tests for this system at this moment but you can use the following endpoints to test the system
+Do to time constrains and work there are no automated tests for this system at this moment but you can use the following endpoints to test the system.

+## Considerations
+1. If work would not have interfered I would most likely set some validation in the middleware setting my controllers to have less responsability or visibility for certain actions.
+2. would have further decoupled some of the internal logic to provide better readability.

+## Problem found
+I believe some of the test edge cases are not fully correct for the requirements of the challenge and the behaviour is intended.

+e.g
+* 4000 0000 0000 0259: capture failure
+* 4000 0000 0000 3238: refund failure

+1. These tests can't be executed as we are unable to get the credit card number from the requests.
+We are only able to send the `authorization_id` for these.
+2. My understanding is the credit card is only validated when running the `/authorize` endpoint where we are able to provide the card number within the payload.
+Once validated and correct we can go down the line we other actions.

 ### Authorization Create
-It will return aunique authorization ID that will be used in all next API calls.
+It will return a unique authorization ID that will be used in all next API calls.

 Endpoint